ClickHouse/ClickHouse/docs/en/development/contrib.md

 # Third-Party Libraries Used {#third-party-libraries-used}

-The list of third-party libraries can be obtained by the followind query:
+The list of third-party libraries can be obtained by the following query:

 ```
 SELECT library_name, license_type, license_path FROM system.licenses ORDER BY library_name COLLATE 'en'